 You don’t have to use the exact same process.

 We have all heard it time and time again — performance reviews are seen as an HR compliance exercise instead of an opportunity to have open, honest, and regular discussions with employees to engage them in a two-way dialogue about their performance.
 Traditional approaches to performance management are indeed ineffective for many organizations with a high-volume hourly workforce.
 It’s important to remember, though, that we don’t have to take a one-size-fits-all approach to performance management in our companies.
 Take a poll or even use a suggestion box to discover what your employees want in a review process.
 Ask your managers what they need to better manage their teams.
 These key data points can reveal key needs and be used in developing a successful performance review structure.
 Maybe an annual review cycle isn’t relevant for this group, and maybe an hour-long conversation about competency goals and progress against career objectives doesn’t make sense either.
 But what about crafting some short-term goals or incentives tied to monthly shift productivity?
 What about recognizing employees for saving time or costs?
 What if employees had access to a scorecard or dashboard where they could see their rating at any given time and why it may be fluctuating up or down.
 There are a lot of ways to think about performance as an ongoing experience rather than one or two anxiety-causing meetings per year.
+Launching a new performance program that focuses on continuous feedback and employee engagement is the first step.

 What message are you sending?

-Managers have the greatest impact on the employment experience — regardless of worker type.
+Managers have the greatest impact on employee engagement — regardless of worker type.
 If your managers aren’t taking the time to connect with their employees on an individual basis, what kind of message does that send to the employee?
 Yes, this can be a time-consuming process but it doesn’t have to be.
 Make sure your managers have the tools, data, and insights they need to be more effective in their conversations with hourly staff.
 A flexible, in-the-moment, data-driven approach to performance that enables your managers to continuously assess, coach, and recognize these employees for their achievements against a set of goals and standards that are relevant to their job can make a major difference when it comes to engaging, developing, and retaining your hourly employees.

 How we’re paid shouldn’t matter.